engailtonoliveira/rest_module_dout/README.md

 # Sticky Notes

-Sticky Notes this is a simple application web responsive where you learn how to save your data on web store and put your application offline integrate  indexedDB and service worker in your application.
+This is a simple application web responsive where you learn how to save your data on web store and put your application offline integrate  indexedDB and service worker in your application.

 ## Getting Started